-This article was originally published on March 13, 2014 and has been updated
+This article on teamwork was previously published on May 23, 2019 and has been updated

 When you think of teamwork, the last thing you probably think about is meerkats, those strange little denizens of the Kalahari Desert.